Stackclash/5e-vault/6. Resources/5e Modules/Curse Of Strahd/04 Chapter-2 The Lands Of Barovia.md

 If at least one character has a passive Wisdom ([[/5.
 Mechanics/Rules/Skills.md#Perception\|Perception]]) score of 16 or higher, read:

-> [!quote] ...
+> [!readaloud]
 >
 > You see a dark figure crouched low and perfectly still, aiming a crossbow in your direction.
 ^0c1

 If more than one scout is present, the others are spread out over a 100-foot-square area.

 These [[5.
 Mechanics/Bestiary/Humanoid/Scout.md\|scouts]] are Barovian hunters or trappers searching for a missing villager or townsperson.
 Once they realize the characters aren't out to kill them, they lower their weapons and request help in finding their missing person.
 If the characters decline, the scouts point them in the direction of the nearest settlement and depart without so much as a farewell.
-They wield light crossbows (+4 to hit, range 80/320 ft.) instead of longbows, dealing 6 (`dice: 1d8 + 2|avg` (`1d8 + 2`)) piercing damage on a hit.
+They wield light crossbows (+4 to hit, range 80/320 ft.) instead of longbows, dealing `dice: 1d8 + 2|avg` (`1d8 + 2`) piercing damage on a hit.

-> [!quote] Strahd's Spies
+> [!note] Strahd's Spies
 >
 > As the undisputed master of Barovia, Strahd has many spies, from swarms of bats to wandering Vistani, who report to him at dawn and dusk each day.
 These agents constantly patrol the land of Barovia and report everything they see to him.
 >